kevkevinpal/bitcoin-augur-reference/README.md

 # Augur Reference Implementation

-This project serves as a reference implementation of the [augur](https://github.com/block/bitcoin-augur) Bitcoin fee estimation library.
+This project serves as a reference implementation of the [Augur](https://github.com/block/bitcoin-augur) Bitcoin fee estimation library.
 It demonstrates how to:

 - Connect to a Bitcoin Core instance and persist mempool snapshots
 - Calculate fee estimates using Augur's prediction model
 - Expose fee estimates via a REST API

+This reference service is intended to showcase the features of the Augur library, and is meant as a tool for exploring the fee estimation data that Augur generates.
+It serves as example code on how to integrate the library into a Kotlin codebase; it is not intended to be used as a production-ready fee estimation service.

 ## Features